-However, I've since found that for certain tooth movements, attachments are a must to move the tooth successfully.
+However, I have since found that for certain tooth movements, attachments are a must to move the tooth successfully.

 Will crowns, bonding, or veneers affect my Invisalign treatment?

-This isn't an issue at all with Invisalign!
+This is not an issue at all with Invisalign!
 Teeth with crowns/bonding or veneers can move just as well.

 The only consideration is that the glaze on the porcelain of your crowns/veneers may be affected, or removed during the placement/removal of attachments.